sjspielman/UTbiocomputing2015/Cheatsheets/Cheatsheet_Python3.md

 ##Useful TextWrangler Commands
-Note that you can open a files directly from the command line using the command `open <file_name>`.
-The `open` command opens the given file in the default application for that file's extension.
+Note that you can open a files directly from the command line using the command "`open <file_name>`".
+The "`open`" command opens the given file in the default application for that file's extension.
-Alternatively, type `open -t <file_name>` to force your default text editor to open the file.
+Alternatively, type "`open -t <file_name>`" to force your default text editor to open the file.
 *You should set TextWrangler as the default application for `.py` files, and you should also set TextWrangler to be your default text editor.*

 Command  |  Description